postandcourier/infant-mortality/two-main-text.md

 The four counties — Florence, Darlington, Dillon and Marlboro — are part of McLeod’s service area.

-McLeod’s effort also receives money from the Children’s Trust of South Carolina, Boeing South Carolina and the Marlboro County General Hospital Trust Foundation.
+McLeod’s effort also receives money from the Children’s Trust of South Carolina, McLeod Health Foundation, Boeing South Carolina and the Marlboro County General Hospital Trust Foundation.

 McLeod sees the initiative as a way to counter the high infant mortality rates and preterm deliveries that plague Florence and the rural Pee Dee counties that surround it.
 The program got underway in December.